spinnaker/spinnaker.github.io/setup/productionize/caching/externalize-redis.md

 > deploying/check the status of the Redis instance.
 If Halyard has already
 > created a Redis instance, you will have to manually delete it.

+You can confirm that this works by doing the following:

+1. Run `hal config generate`
+2. Check that the contents of `~/.hal/$DEPLOYMENT/staging/spinnaker.yml` under the `services.redis.baseUrl:` section matches `$REDIS_ENDPOINT`
+3. (Optional) deploy your changes with `hal deploy apply`

 ## Configure per-service Redis

 If your single Redis node is overloaded, you can configure Spinnaker's services